 If you have a customer facing business and you think vehicle charging points could be an attractive addition to your premises, why not get in touch and get some professional advice on installing EV charging points.

-Road transportation accounts for over a 20% of all greenhouse gas emissions.
+Road transportation accounts for over 20% of all greenhouse gas emissions.
 Governments around the world have set targets to reduce those emissions.
-Following the rapid advancement in lithium-ion battery technology and the decreasing cost of production, electric vehicles now present an affordable and sustainable method of transport for the mass market.
-Fully electric cars cut emissions in half and if you are charging with renewable electricity then this figure drops even further.
+Following the rapid advancement in the Lithium-ion battery technology and the decreasing cost of production, electric vehicles now present an affordable and sustainable method of transport for the mass market.

 - A diesel Audi Q3 travels 12.4 miles per litre

-- Jaguar I-Pace goes 3.1 miles per kWh
+- The Jaguar i-Pace goes 3.1 miles per kWh

-- The price of electricity in the UK is £0.15
+- The average price of electricity in the UK is £0.15

 - No contest